 If reflecting a decrease in income or other numbers, the columns would look like this:

-These are simple examples meant to provide an indication of what each column might look like.
+These are simple examples meant to provide an example of what each column might look like.

 Part I of the form is used to document and changes in exemptions or claims to new exemptions.
 This is where to claim new dependents, release claim to dependents, and more.
 Part II is asking for a donation to the Presidential Campaign Fund.

 The second page of the form, or Part III, is used to explain the changes and why you are filing for an amendment.
-Greater detail in this section allows for a faster amendment processing period, so be sure to provide complete and clear information.
-This is where to explain the “why” behind the previously provided information.
-Consider having a friend or family member read over this section to provide feedback on the clarity of the explanation provided here.
-It can help ensure the IRS receives all the information necessary to process the Amended Tax Return.
-The IRS has also provided an extensive instruction guide that can assist in filing the 1040X Form.
+Greater detail in this section allows for faster processing, so be sure to provide clear and complete information.
+This is where you explain the “why” behind the previously provided information.
+Consider having a friend or family member read over this section to provide feedback on the clarity of your explanation.
+This can help ensure the IRS receives all the information needed to process your amendment.
+The IRS has also provided an extensive instruction guide that can assist in filing the Form 1040-X.

-Depending on the type of change, not all columns may need to be filled out.
+Depending on the type of change, you may not need to fill out all the columns.
 Lines applicable to different scenarios include: